jsr6720/jsr6720.github.io/_posts/2017-03-30-the-bully-pulpit.md

 ## My Review 4/5

-**Abridged version of the book**<br/><br/>So picking this book up I hoped to learn a lot more about muckrakers and Roosevelt.
-Honestly though I felt the narrative focused too much on Roosevelt's accomplishments and life at the expense of a full history of investigative journalism.<br/><br/>Granted the one chapter about McClure's magazine was insightful but much of the book focused on the larger than life personality of Roosevelt.
-I did learn about Taft as well, but again while [Team of Rivals](https://www.goodreads.com/book/show/2199) had a much better narrative around Lincoln and Seward this book failed to convince me of Taft's and Roosevelt's friendship until the epilogue.<br/><br/>Still a good book, but reads more as a historical coverage not focused on journalism.
+**Abridged version of the book**

+So picking this book up I hoped to learn a lot more about muckrakers and Roosevelt.
+Honestly though I felt the narrative focused too much on Roosevelt's accomplishments and life at the expense of a full history of investigative journalism.

+Granted the one chapter about McClure's magazine was insightful but much of the book focused on the larger than life personality of Roosevelt.
+I did learn about Taft as well, but again while [Team of Rivals](https://www.goodreads.com/book/show/2199) had a much better narrative around Lincoln and Seward this book failed to convince me of Taft's and Roosevelt's friendship until the epilogue.

+Still a good book, but reads more as a historical coverage not focused on journalism.

 ### Date Read
 2017/03/30